 Fresh shrimp, chorizo, peas and easy-cook rice all layer up to make a paella dish the family will love.
 It's easy and delicious, plus it can be cooked and prepped in less than thirty minutes.
 Switch out the chorizo for a mild sausage alternative if the kids aren't into hotter flavors.
 Head over to A Spicy Perspective for the recipe.

 Chinese Pork Chops

-Marinated pork chops are the star attraction in this sheet pan dinner complimented by roasted broccoli and the fab addition of fresh pineapple chunks.
-The only tricky bit is getting prepped with the marinade the night before, but other than that, this recipe from Aggie's Kitchen couldn't be easier and means dinner is ready in twenty minutes.
+Marinated pork chops are the star attraction in this sheet pan dinner; they're complemented by roasted broccoli and fresh pineapple chunks.
+The only tricky bit is getting prepped with the marinade the night before, but other than that, this recipe from Aggie's Kitchen couldn't be easier—dinner will be ready in 20 minutes.

 Pizza from Scratch